larisalerno/EMSEChallengesandStrategies/README.md

 - **Challenges - Initial Analysis:** Preliminary analysis of challenges extracted from the transcripts.
 - **Strategies - Initial Analysis:** Initial analysis of strategies identified in the transcripts.
 - **Complete Analysis:** Finalised mapping of sources, challenges, and strategies.
 - **Source Analysis:** Mapping of relationships between challenges, strategies, and sources.

+The "ValidationSurvey" folder contains a PDF file with the two validation survey questions, presented exactly as they were shown to participants.